jav-ed/phd_Thesis_Writing/0_Manag/1_Tec/4_Compilation/4_Keys_Issue.typ

 // ========================================================================== //
 // ================================= solved ================================= //
 // ========================================================================== //

+note in Chen2024 from report 2023 is now Chen2024a in the thesis

 Citation key: Chen2024
 Reference title: Towards a general-purpose foundation model for computational pathology Main bib title: Buckling failure analysis of storage tanks under the synergistic effects of fire and wind loads